KaylaSpaceQueen/discordspamdetect/README.md

 # discordspamdetect

-A basic spam detector for adding to your discord bots.
+A basic spam detector for adding to your discord bots....
+I will be making this better with time.

 ##Instructions
 1. import spamdetect.py in your bot's code
-2. Edit the spam definition settings at the top of the spamUserContent class
+2. Edit the spam definition settings at the top of the spamUserContent class (will be externally configurable in the future)
 3. in your on_message method drop in a conditional calling ```spamdetect.checkForSpam(message):```
 4. add a command or other event to call ```spamdetect.resetUserViolations(userID)``` where user ID string.